We, the Irish public, can be decision-makers using people-initiated referendums.

 1) THE PEOPLE'S ASSEMBLY

-Within six months of the next government taking office, a People’s Assembly will be formed to devise a modern mechanism for people-initiated referendums.
+Within six months of the next government taking office, a People’s Assembly will be formed for a period of one year to devise a modern mechanism for people-initiated referendums.
 There would be two types of People-Initiated referendums.

 a) Public/Citizen power to Veto